 Hardware fastened to steel windows will not pull out, and ventilators will not distort or rack as they get older.

 In short, modern technology like metal pre-treatment processes and top coats enable manufacturers to produce windows that will require little to no maintenance.

 We shouldn’t forget they’re pretty easy to clean -- and that’s no small thing.
 The beauty of decorative steel trim or panels will shine through long after wood has decayed.

 Where else does steel beat wood?

 We’re glad you asked.
 Here are some other benefits of steel when compared with wood:

 - Less upkeep means lower costs in the long term.
 Similarly, metal forming processes are quite affordable -- especially in large volumes.
-It might surprise you to know steel is cheaper compared to wood when produced and bought in large quantities.
+It might surprise you to know steel is cheaper compared to wood when produced in large quantities.